arnabsroy9/Sentiment-Analysis/README.md

 # Sentiment Analysis
-This system is for sentiment analysis from Bengali text.
+This FastAPI application is designed for performing sentiment analysis on Bengali text.

 ## Installation

-Clone repo and install required dependencies.
+To set up the application, follow these instructions:

 ```